Believe it or not, we are surrounded by newsletters in the digital space.

 Do you need further motivation to start your newsletter?

-Here are some of the examples of successful newsletters whose content thousands of people consume around the world:
+Here are some examples of successful newsletters whose content thousands of people consume around the world:

 - Sinocism by Bill Bishop.
-It’s about the political, social, and business relationships between the US and China.
+It’s about the US and China’s political, social, and business relationships.
 It has 50k+ subscribers, and the paid subscriptions cost $15/month.

 - Off the Chain by Anthony Pompliano.
 It’s about crypto market analysis for investors and costs $10/month.